CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/weighting-device-drivers.md

 sidebar_position: 7
 ---

-# Weighting device drivers
+# Weighting Device Drivers

-Here, you can find information on weighting device drivers: the ones available by default and tips on creating your own.
+Here, you can find information on weighting device drivers: the ones available by default, and tips on creating your own.

-## Currently supported devices
+## Currently Supported Devices

 Precisa: